Createdd/Writing/articles/CognitiveBiases.md

 to think about an associated idea.
 When we have been talking about food for many hours we are more likely to act "foodrelated".

 ### Cognitive Ease

+A ver general rule for the brain:
+Things that are easier to compute, more familiar, or easier to read seem more true than things that require hard thought, are novel, or are hard to see.
+Repeating wrong statements over and over makes them very likely to believe.

+### Coherence